clarklindev/microservices-stephengrider-with-node-and-react/README.md

 #### 'files'
 - 'files' -> an array that specifies what we want npm to include in our package: all files in build

+- NOTE: this is inside the Common module repository
 ```json
 // package.json
 "main": "./build/index.js",